 You may receive an archive file on tape or diskette.
-There are two main steps involved in installing the archive file into an HFS file system:
+There are two main steps involved in installing the archive file into a z/OS UNIX file system:

-- 1. Transferring the archive file to an MVS data set, from either: - A workstation - A tape drive at your MVS system - 2.
+- 1. Transferring the archive file to an MVS data set, from either a workstation or a tape drive at your MVS system.: - 2.
 Copying the archive file from the data set into the file system

 Step 1.
-Transferring the archive file to a data set From a workstation:
+Transferring the archive file to a data set

-If you have TCP/IP on your workstation, you can use the ftp command to transfer an archive file to MVS or to the z/OS shell (if you have the z/OS Communications Server installed).
+From a workstation: If you have TCP/IP on your workstation, you can use the ftp command to transfer an archive file to MVS or to the z/OS shell (if you have the z/OS Communications Server installed).